10 Awesome Spots In North Carolina You Must Explore This Winter

 5. Ice climbing anyone?

-Maybe you're craving some serious adventure this winter, that's where ice climbing comes in.
+Maybe you're craving some serious adventure this winter, and that's where ice climbing comes in.
 North Carolina has been considered to have some of the best conditions for this sport in the South.
 If you're not sure where to start you can take classes through

 Fox Mountain Guides & Climbing School.